habedi/multi-vector-hnsw/README.md

 ---

-Multi-Vector HNSW is a Java library that implements the [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320) algorithm with support for multi-vector indexing.
+Multi-Vector HNSW is a Java library that implements the [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320) algorithm with built-in support for multi-vector indexing.
-It lets you index and search objects represented by multiple high-dimensional vectors using common distance functions like Euclidean, cosine, and dot product.
+It lets you index and search objects represented by multiple high-dimensional vectors, using standard distance functions like Euclidean, cosine, and dot product.

-In many real-world applications, a single vector isn’t enough to represent an object.
-For example, an image might have different feature vectors for color, shape, and texture; a document might have separate embeddings for different parts like the title, body, and summary.
-Most HNSW implementations only support one vector per object.
-This makes them less useful when working with complex objects that are better represented by multiple vectors.
-Multi-Vector HNSW solves this by letting each object be indexed with multiple vectors.
-It also lets you choose how to define the distances between objects using a custom aggregated distance function.
-This can allow for more realistic and flexible searches when dealing with complex objects.
+Most vector search libraries assume every object has a single embedding.
+But in real-world use cases (like document search, multi-modal AI, or hybrid dense/sparse setups) you often have multiple embeddings per item.
+This library extends HNSW to support that: multi-vector indexing, custom distance aggregation, and a clean Java API.

 ### Features

 * Simple and extendable API for multi-vector indexing and search
-* Low-latency, configurable, and thread-safe HNSW implementation
+* Fast, configurable, and thread-safe HNSW implementation
 * Built-in support for cosine, (squared) Euclidean, and dot product distances
 * Bulk inserts and soft delete support
 * Save and load support for persisting indexes to disk